The artist

 Juan Maria Bollé is a Flemish painter with Spanish roots on grandmother’s side.
 He is born in Vilvoorde, Belgium, in December 1958.

 In 1985 he finished his studies at the St. Lucas Institute of Fine Arts in Brussels.
-Presently he is a professor at the Academy of Fine Arts of Liedekerke.
+Presently he is headmaster at the Academy of Fine Arts of Liedekerke.

 During his studies he first explored drawing and black and white printmaking, with an emphasis on the etching technique.
 After his studies he focused on the medium of oil painting.
 Bollé’s first paintings grew out of the European figurative tradition and were based on classic disciplines such as the portrait, the nude, the still life and the landscape.